 Ensuring that each page is accessed only once

 Sorting the log enables you to read multiple log files in parallel, which can reduce the elapsed time necessary to read all of the log records for the run.

 Why is it faster to sort the log?

-Sorting the log records in page number order allows NGT Recover to invoke a merge process that takes a full copy, any number of incremental copies, an input change accumulation file, and the sorted log as input and merges them into a recovered space image.
+Sorting the log records in page number order allows BMC AMI Recover to invoke a merge process that takes a full copy, any number of incremental copies, an input change accumulation file, and the sorted log as input and merges them into a recovered space image.

 In data processing terms, this process is analogous to a classic master file update.
 The full copy is similar to the master file because it was the exact image of the table space at some point in time (this is not strictly true for SHRLEVEL CHANGE copies, which are discussed later).
 The incremental copies (limited by MAXDRIVES, see MAXDRIVES integer), change accumulation files, and log records are like update files containing transactions to be applied to the master file.

 The merge process simply applies the changes to the full copy to produce an updated image.
 This strategy is much faster than the conventional strategy, which first writes a space to the merged image of the full copy and incremental copies, and applies the unsorted log record updates to the space (a random read-write operation).
 Many conventional recoveries have long log apply phases.